COVID-19 (Coronavirus) – Our Response

 To ensure we continue to deliver the services essential to the people of NSW, field-based WaterNSW employees will, on occasion, be required to perform their duties within the community.
 This may, from time-to-time, include coming into contact with our customers or other community members.
 To ensure the safety of all parties, we have developed protocols for such instances, available to read here (PDF, 99.23 KB).

-WaterNSW offices are now closed to help ensure the health and wellbeing of our people and the community.
+WaterNSW offices outside of the Greater Sydney area are open to employees only to help ensure the health and wellbeing of our people and the community.

 Our Website and Operational Information